Minco, Oklahoma: History

 The Rock Island Railroad Co.'s original purpose in extending the railroad to Minco was to provide a gateway for the shipping of cattle from the grazing lands of the Chickasaw Nation, just to the south of the town.
-On August 4, 1901, the Chickasaw Nation's land was opened to white settlement, in turn making Minco a railroad hub for the entire region.
+On August 4, 1901, the Chickasaw Nation's land was opened to white settlement, making Minco a railroad hub for the entire region.

 On October 14, 1901, local citizens formed a company for the purpose of selling vacant lots in the town to encourage settlement.
 It was known as the Minco Townsite and Investment Company.

-The town was originally composed mainly of merchants who provided supplies for the many travelers that used the railroad infrastructure of the town.
+Minco was originally composed mainly of merchants who provided supplies for the many travelers that used the railroad infrastructure of the town.
 It is the oldest town in the western part of Oklahoma, so its many businesses served residents for many miles around.
-In fact, the hardware store and tin shop originally opened by Kirk Woodworth in 1891 is still in existence.
-The remains of some of the hotels that were used by the many temporary residents also still stand along its Main Street.
+The hardware store and tin shop originally opened by Kirk Woodworth in 1891 is still in existence.
+The remains of some of the hotels that were used by the many temporary residents stand along its Main Street.

-In September 1894 Meta Chestnutt, a teacher from North Carolina who was determined to bring education to the frontier (specifically Native Americans), along with the services of J.H.
+In September 1894 Meta Chestnutt, a teacher from North Carolina who was determined to bring education to the frontier, specifically to Native Americans, along with the services of J.H.
 Bond, established the El Meta Bond College, one of the first of its kind in the area.
 The college offered elementary, grammar, and high school courses along with some music and drama courses.
-Having faced economic troubles for the whole of its existence, it was eventually decommissioned in 1920 due to decreasing enrollment since the arrival of newer educational institutions that came with statehood.
-After the demolition of the old school building a modern masonry armory was constructed in 1936 and today serves as a community gathering center.
+Having faced economic troubles for the whole of its existence, it was decommissioned in 1920 due to decreasing enrollment after the arrival of newer educational institutions that came with statehood.
+After the demolition of the old school building, a modern masonry armory was constructed in 1936 and today serves as a community gathering center.
 A community park occupies part of the old campus.
 In this park there is a plaque commemorating Meta Chestnutt and her contributions to the school.

-The first municipal natural gas company in Oklahoma was founded in Minco in 1960 by James Burton Branum, Jr, operated along with the Minco Tag Agency from an office in the back of what was then Branum's Variety Store on Main street.
+In 1960, the first municipal natural gas company in Oklahoma was founded in Minco by James Burton Branum, Jr. It operated along with the Minco Tag Agency from an office in the back of what was then Branum's Variety Store on Main street.

-In 2007 the Minco Historical Society established a museum to exhibit the numerous historical facts associated with the town.
+In 2007, the Minco Historical Society established a museum to exhibit the numerous historical facts associated with the town.